rmcsharry/sensei/README.md

 }
 ```

+## Regex to Trigger Specific Frontend Features

+You can see a regex node in the above example file.

+Sensei will use the regex patterns to search the AI guide responses, and if a match is found it will trigger actions on the React frontend, like pulling up a dashboard or initiating a crypto transaction.

+_Note that a lot of the newer code in the repo is only relevant to our project, and could be stripped out or ignored if you are using Sensei to build something else.
+Using regex to let the AI responses trigger frontend functions is a powerful (but optional) feature.
+Leave the array empty if you don't need it._

 For the guides to work, you will need to define a URI endpoint with the same exact name in your environment variables.
 For example:

 ```catfoodexpert=https://cat-food-expert.com```